carbon-language/carbon-lang/docs/design/generics/goals.md

 compiler, and not semantically visible to the user.
 For example, the compiler might use the static strategy for release builds and the dynamic strategy for development.
-Or it might choose between them on a more granular level based on code analysis or profiling--maybe some specific specializations are needed for performance, but others would just be code bloat.
+Or it might choose between them on a more granular level based on code analysis or profiling -- maybe some specific specializations are needed for performance, but others would just be code bloat.

 As a result, generic code must satisfy the requirements of both strategies.
 For